Biosimilars Market Size and Share

 Competitive Landscape

-The top 10 firms control roughly 70% of biosimilar market share, yet that concentration masks divergent strategies.
+The top 10 firms control a significant share of the biosimilar market, yet that concentration masks divergent strategies.
 Samsung Bioepis has surpassed KRW 1 trillion in sales with 12 commercialized molecules, underscoring how scale manufacturing and focused portfolios can outflank diversified Big Pharma.
-The inference here is that specialized players gain agility by limiting internal competition for capital with high-margin innovative drugs.
+The inference here is that specialized players gain agility by limiting internal competition for capital by pursuing high-margin, innovative drugs.
 White-space opportunities also exist in ophthalmology, where biosimilar penetration is minimal but reference drug prices remain high.

 Technological differentiation is growing in importance; Samsung Biologics’ proprietary S-AfuCHO and S-HiCon platforms aim to shorten development cycles and improve yields.
 AI-assisted molecule screening and trial design increase first-time-right success probabilities, suggesting that digital capabilities could widen performance gaps.
-Some analysts predict Big Pharma may retreat from biosimilars because of price pressure, but statements from Amgen and Pfizer indicate continued commitment, implying that competitive exits, if they occur, will be selective.
+Some analysts predict that Big Pharma may retreat from biosimilars due to price pressure, but statements from Amgen and Pfizer indicate continued commitment, suggesting that any competitive exits, if they occur, will be selective.
 The inference is that capital markets may reward firms that either dominate innovation or specialize in efficiency, penalizing hybrid models.

 1. Pfizer Inc